Spearmint: Ecology

 Spearmint can readily adapt to grow in various types of soil.
 Spearmint tends to thrive with plenty of organic material in full sun to part shade.
 The plant is also known to be found in moist habitats such as swamps or creeks, where the soil is sand or clay.

 Spearmint ideally thrives in soils that are deep, well-drained, moist, rich in nutrients and organic matter, and have a crumbly texture.
 The pH range should be between 6.0 and 7.5.

 Diseases and pests

 Fungal diseases

 Fungal diseases are common diseases in spearmint.
 Two main diseases are rust and leaf spot.
 Puccinia menthae is a fungus that causes the disease called "rust".
 Rust affects the leaves of spearmint by producing pustules inducing the leaves to fall off.
-Leaf spot is a fungal disease that occurs when Alternaria alernata is present on the spearmint leaves.
+Leaf spot is a fungal disease that occurs when Alternaria alternata is present on the spearmint leaves.
 The infection looks like circular dark spot on the top side of the leaf.
 Other fungi that cause disease in spearmint are Rhizoctonia solani, Verticillium dahliae, Phoma strasseri, and Erysiphe cischoracearum.

 Nematode diseases

-Some nematode diseases in spearmint include root knot and root lesions.
-Nematode species that cause root knots in this plant are various Meloidogyne species.
-The other nematode species are Pratylenchus which cause root lesions.
+Common nematode diseases known to affect spearmint are root knot, caused by various Meloidogyne species, and root lesions, caused by members of the genus Pratylenchus.